Ricozl/travelPlanner/README.md

 My final project is a travel website about Rome, Italy.
-The program uses Django with the back end written in Python and the front end written in Javasript.
+As outlined in the specs, The program uses the Django framework with Python on the back-end and Javascript on the front-end.
+My web application is mobile-responsive.
+It has four models:

 The homepage design consists of a CSS parallax view.
 I have adjusted the opacity of the images in the parallax view to make them serve as a background to a more readable text.